Te Mematanga Kura School Membership

 - Severe or repeated breach of the Customer Charter and/or Terms and Conditions for this membership type may result in reduction or loss of borrowing privileges.

-Loan Period: Library materials are issued for an initial period of 6weeks, with the option for renewing items for a further 6weeks, subject to usual renewal conditions.
+Library materials are issued for an initial period of 6 weeks, with the option for renewing items for a further 6weeks, subject to usual renewal conditions.

-Fees and Fines: usual adult borrowing fees and fines apply for this card.
+Overdue fines do not apply for this card.
+Usual adult borrowing fees apply for this card.
 Rental fees must be paid at the time of issue.
 There are no reserve fees for this card.

-Debt and Lost books: higher limits have been applied to this card to allow schools time to locate lost items.
-The account can have up to 5 lost items before the card is blocked from further use.
-Payment of debt and for lost books must be made promptly.
+Higher limits have been applied to this card to allow schools time to locate lost items.
+Your account may have up to 5 lost items before it is blocked.
+If 5 or more items become lost, they must be either returned or their replacement costs paid before the card can be used again.

-Renewals, Library Elf and online account: Renewing items on your card is a great way to reduce the occurrence of overdue fines or books being classed as lost.
+Renewing items on your card is a great way to reduce the occurrence of overdue fines or books being classed as lost.
 The cardholder is responsible for renewing all items issued to the card.
 Renewals can be completed by logging in to the library card account through the library website.
-Library Elf is a service available for you to set up personalised reminders for when your issued items are due to be returned, which is another great way of avoiding overdues.

 How to apply

-- A letter from the school's Principal or Board of Trustees, confirming they will act as guarantors for the card(s) (suggested text) and thus take responsibility for the cards and items issued on to them, must accompany the completed library membership forms.
+- Written confirmation — this needs to be a letter from the school's Principal or Board of Trustees, confirming they will act as guarantors for the card(s) (suggested text) and thus take responsibility for the cards and items issued on to them, must accompany the completed library membership forms.
 The letter must be on the school's official letterhead stationery.

 - Multiple cards can be applied for at one time; they must all be listed in the letter with the teacher (cardholder) and classroom name required for each card.